certifiedTboy/react-engn-test/README.md

 ## Introduction

-Implement of the user interface (UI) design for Frontend react engineering test
+Implementation of the user interface (UI) design for Frontend react engineering test

 ## Technologies